dataluscorp/browser/gfx/docs/Silk.rst

 2. CompositorVsyncScheduler::Observer - Lives and dies the same time as the CompositorBridgeParent.
-3. RefreshTimerVsyncDispatcher - As long as the associated display object, which is the lifetime of Firefox.
+3. RefreshTimerVsyncDispatcher - As long as the associated display object, which is the lifetime of Datalus.
-4. VsyncSource - Lives as long as the gfxPlatform on the chrome process, which is the lifetime of Firefox.
+4. VsyncSource - Lives as long as the gfxPlatform on the chrome process, which is the lifetime of Datalus.
 5. VsyncParent/VsyncChild - Lives as long as the content process
 6. RefreshTimer - Lives as long as the process